-The constitution further articulates the activities APESB will undertake to fulfil its primary objectives, including:
+The constitution further articulates the activities APESB will undertake to fulfill its primary objectives, which includeing:

-- Reviewing the status of the professional and ethical standards annually, and monitoring the needs of the accounting profession and the public, for areas requiring new or updated professional and ethical standards; - Ensuring rigorous review of all matters proposed or developed by the secretariat; - Referring matters to the secretariat for research, direction and amendment; - Approving professional and ethical standards; - Making recommendations to the boards of the professional accounting bodies and other interested stakeholders regarding professional and ethical matters; - Seeking comment on exposure drafts from members of the professional accounting bodies, the public and the professional accounting bodies; - Monitoring the effectiveness of professional and ethical standards; - Ensuring that the standards approved do not adversely impact on the professional accounting bodies' ability to comply with the International Federation of Accountants (IFAC) requirements as they pertain to professional and ethical standards; - Ensuring that the standards approved do not adversely impact on the professional accounting bodies' ability to comply with the Financial Reporting Council (FRC) requirements as they pertain to professional and ethical matters; - Reviewing the implementation of new and amended professional and ethical standards within six months of issue.
+- Reviewing the status of the professional and ethical standards annually, and monitoring the needs of the accounting profession and the public, for areas requiring new or updated professional and ethical standards; - Ensuring rigorous review of all matters proposed or developed by the secretariat; - Referring matters to the secretariat for research, direction and amendment; - Approving professional and ethical standards; - Making recommendations to the boards of the professional accounting bodies and other interested stakeholders regarding professional and ethical matters; - Seeking comment on exposure drafts from members of the professional accounting bodies, the public and the professional accounting bodies; - Monitoring the effectiveness of professional and ethical standards; - Ensuring that the standards approved do not adversely impact on the professional accounting bodies' ability to comply with the International Federation of Accountants (IFAC) requirements as they pertain to professional and ethical standards; - Ensuring that the standards approved do not adversely impact on the professional accounting bodies' ability to comply with the Financial Reporting Council (FRC) requirements as they pertain to professional and ethical matters; - Reviewing the implementation of new and amended professional and ethical standards six months after its commencement date. - Reviewing issued pronouncements on an annual basis. the implementation of new and amended professional and ethical standards within six months of issue.

 The purpose of this document is to describe the due process and working procedures which are followed by APESB in developing and reviewing professional and ethical standards.
+These processes as articulated in this document helps to achieve the objectives of the company's constitution as listed above.